rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >(*Source of information reads*: LES OEVVRES MORALES DE PLVTARQVE, TRANSLATEES DE GREC EN FRANÇOIS, REVEVES ET corrigees en plusieurs passages par le translateur)
 >(*Comment*: In the publication, the body of the text in roman type shows consistent use of v for vowels or consonants in initial position and u for vowels or consonants elsewhere, e.g., "ville," "vn," "conuersation," "tout," and "entendu")

-If the pattern of usage cannot be determined within a reasonable amount of time, use this conversion table as a solution of last resort.
+<a name="0.5.10.2">0.5.10.2</a> If the pattern of usage cannot be determined within a reasonable amount of time, use this conversion table as a solution of last resort.

-Converting uppercase letterforms:
+**Converting uppercase letterforms**

 | Uppercase letterform to be converted | Lowercase conversion |
 | --- | ---| --- |